Germany's economy in international comparison: Recession, challenges and global perspectives in 2025 – Image: Xpert.Digital

 5. South Korea: Major exporter under pressure

-9. The EU in general: coordination and differences
+9. The EU in general: Coordination and differences

 Based on the available forecasts for global GDP growth by country, the following picture can be drawn for 2025:

-Global forecast
+Global Forecast

-Global GDP growth is estimated at around 3.2% in 2025.
-The Council of Experts expects global growth of 2.6% for 2025.
+Global GDP growth is estimated at around 3.2% for 2025.
+The Council of Economic Experts expects global growth of 2.6% for 2025.

 Forecasts by region and country

-• USA: 2.1% growth
+- USA: 2.1% growth

-• Eurozone: 1.3% growth
+- Eurozone: 1.3% growth

-• Germany: 1.1% growth
+- Germany: 1.1% growth

-• France: 1.5% growth
+- France: 1.5% growth

-• Italy: 1.3% growth
+- Italy: 1.3% growth

-• United Kingdom: 1.5% growth
+- United Kingdom: 1.5% growth

-• Japan: 1.2% growth
+- Japan: 1.2% growth

-• Canada: 1.9% growth
+- Canada: 1.9% growth

-• China: 3.8% growth
+- China: 3.8% growth

-• India: 6.5% growth
+- India: 6.5% growth

-• Pakistan: 3.2% growth
+- Pakistan: 3.2% growth

-• Russia: 1.7% growth
+- Russia: 1.7% growth

-• Brazil: 2.6% growth
+- Brazil: 2.6% growth

-• Türkiye: 2.6% growth
+- Türkiye: 2.6% growth

 Regional differences

-Factors for the forecasts
+Factors influencing the forecasts

-Our recommendation: 🌍 Limitless reach 🔗 Networked 🌐 Multilingual 💪 Strong sales: 💡 Authentic with strategy 🚀 Innovation meets 🧠 Intuition
+Our recommendation: 🌍 Limitless reach 🔗 Connected 🌐 Multilingual 💪 Sales power: 💡 Authentic with strategy 🚀 Innovation meets 🧠 Intuition

-At a time when a company's digital presence determines its success, the challenge is how to make this presence authentic, individual and far-reaching.
-Xpert.Digital offers an innovative solution that positions itself as an intersection between an industry hub, a blog and a brand ambassador.
+In an era where a company's digital presence determines its success, the challenge lies in creating an authentic, personalized, and far-reaching presence.
+Xpert.Digital offers an innovative solution that positions itself as the intersection of an industry hub, a blog, and a brand ambassador.
 It combines the advantages of communication and sales channels in a single platform and enables publication in 18 different languages.
-The cooperation with partner portals and the possibility of publishing articles on Google News and a press distribution list with around 8,000 journalists and readers maximize the reach and visibility of the content.
-This represents an essential factor in external sales & marketing (SMarketing).
+Cooperation with partner portals and the ability to publish articles on Google News and a press distribution list with approximately 8,000 journalists and readers maximize the reach and visibility of the content.
+This represents a crucial factor in external sales and marketing (SMarketing).

-More about it here:
+More information here:

 "USA"